laynz28/DemucsWebUI/README.md

 This project leverages various libraries and modules to create a Graphical User Interface (GUI) for vocals and instrumentals separation.
 It's primarily designed for use with HuggingFace Spaces. 🤗

-Ilaria RVC is part of the Ilaria AI Suite wich includes various easy and powerful tools. 💖
+Ilaria UVR is part of the Ilaria AI Suite wich includes various easy and powerful tools. 💖

 ## 📦 Installation 📦